rahulhaque/laravel-filepond/README.md

 #### field()

-`Filepond::field($field)` is a required method which tell the library which FilePond form field to work with.
+`Filepond::field($field, $checkOwnership)` is a required method which tells the library which FilePond form field to work with.
+The optional second parameter is to check file ownership of the field.
+It is useful when an unauthenticated user uploads a file and later tries to retrieve it after authentication.
 Chain the rest of the methods as required.

 #### Rule::filepond($rules)